samiswkd/samiswkd.github.io/index.md

 ### Hi Guys !!

 This is my personal blog.
-I'll be posting everything about me ranging from my personal life to academic works.
+I'll be posting everything about me from my personal life to academic works.
 Hope you enjoy!